Not all shoes work for every foot. Finding what works for you.

 Related resources: getting the right shoes for your pronation type

-If you’re an underpronator or neutral pronator, look for neutral shoes.
-These are designed to encourage your natural stride without forcing your foot inward (as motion control shoes for overpronators do).
-For underpronators (supinators), extra cushioning is especially important.
-You may also benefit from custom orthotics or insoles for more tailored support.
+Neutral shoes are designed to encourage your natural stride without forcing your foot inward (as motion control shoes for overpronators do).

-Use this checklist to help identify neutral shoes when shopping in-store or online.
+Here’s a checklist to help identify neutral shoes when shopping in-store or online.

 Cushioning: Look for soft, responsive cushioning in the heel and forefoot to absorb shock—this is critical for underpronators.